Many of our SGPT athletes love to get outside and climb, paddle and mountain bike.

 Check out these reviews for Edelweiss ropes and you make the best decision for what you will use at the crag.

-Whether it’s a hot day in the southern sands or a cool morning at the frozen waterfall, the approach to the crag is always better when you know you’ve got the Edelweiss Energy ARC 9.5mm EverDry Climbing Rope stashed in your pack.
+Whether it’s a hot day on a Utah tower or a chilly morning at the frozen waterfall, the approach to the crag is always better when you know you’ve got the Edelweiss Energy ARC 9.5mm EverDry Climbing Rope stashed in your pack.

 Treated with SuperEverDry, this cord refuses to gain weight when you’re stuck in the humidity or drizzle.